Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 * 'mtime' is the modification timestamp
 * 'key' is the symmetric file key
 * 'meta is the ref of the FM, if one exists
-* 'key' is the symmetric key of the FM, if one exists */
+* 'metakey' is the symmetric key of the FM, if one exists */
 CREATE TABLE files
 (